-^{} Including the equivalent ratings, in either case of any Substitute Rating Agency or under any successor rating categories of S&P.
+Including the equivalent ratings, in either case of any Substitute Rating Agency or under any successor rating categories of S&P.

-- Notes has been adjusted upward and either Moody's or S&P (or, in either case, a Substitute Rating Agency therefor), as the case may be, subsequently increases its rating of such notes to any of the threshold ratings set forth above, the interest rate on each of the 2026 Notes and 2029 Notes will be decreased such that the interest rate on such notes equals the interest rate payable on each of the 2026 Notes and 2029 Notes on the date of their initial issuance, plus the percentages set forth opposite the ratings from the tables in paragraph (b) and (c) above in effect immediately following the increase in rating.
-If Moody's (or any Substitute Rating Agency therefor) subsequently increases its rating of each of the 2026 Notes and 2029 Notes to Baa3 or higher (or its respective equivalent, in either case of any Substitute Rating Agency or under any successor rating categories of Moody's) and S&P (or any Substitute Rating Agency therefor) increases its rating to BBB- or higher (or its respective equivalent, in either case of any Substitute Rating Agency or under any successor rating categories of S&P), the interest rate on each of the 2026 Notes and 2029 Notes will be decreased to the interest rate payable on each of such notes on the date of their initial issuance. - (e) The interest rates on each of the 2026 Notes and 2029 Notes will permanently cease to be subject to any adjustment described above (notwithstanding any subsequent downgrade in the ratings by either or both Moody's or S&P) if each of the 2026 Notes and 2029 Notes become rated Baa2 and BBB (or the equivalent of either such rating, in the case of a Substitute Rating Agency) or higher by Moody's and S&P (or, in either case, a Substitute Rating Agency therefor), respectively (or one of these ratings if the Notes are only rated by one Rating Agency).
+(d) Notwithstanding the foregoing, if at any time the interest rate on each of the 2026 Notes and 2029 Notes has been adjusted upward and either Moody's or S&P (or, in either case, a Substitute Rating Agency therefor), as the case may be, subsequently increases its rating of such notes to any of the threshold ratings set forth above, the interest rate on each of the 2026 Notes and 2029 Notes will be decreased such that the interest rate on such notes equals the interest rate payable on each of the 2026 Notes and 2029 Notes on the date of their initial issuance, plus the percentages set forth opposite the ratings from the tables in paragraph (b) and (c) above in effect immediately following the increase in rating.
+If Moody's (or any Substitute Rating Agency therefor) subsequently increases its rating of each of the 2026 Notes and 2029 Notes to Baa3 or higher (or its respective equivalent, in either case of any Substitute Rating Agency or under any successor rating categories of Moody's) and S&P (or any Substitute Rating Agency or under any successor rating categories of any Substitute Rating Agency or under any successor rating categories of such notes rate payable on each of the 2026 Notes and 2029 Notes will be decreased to the interest rate payable on each of the 2026 Notes and 2029 Notes on the date of their initial issuance.

+(e) The interest rates on each of the 2026 Notes and 2029 Notes will permanently cease to be subject to any adjustment described above (notwithstanding any subsequent downgrade in the ratings by either or both Moody's or S&P) if each of the 2026 Notes and 2029 Notes become rated Baa2 and BBB (or the equivalent of either such rating, in the case of a Substitute Rating Agency) or higher by Moody's and S&P (or, in either case, a Substitute Rating Agency therefor), respectively (or one of these ratings if the Notes are only rated by one Rating Agency).
 In such case, the interest rate on the notes will be the interest rate payable on each of the 2026 Notes and 2029 Notes on the date of their initial issuance.